Tanay-Kar/ytdl/README.md

 python ytdl.py https://www.youtube.com/watch?v=lJvRohYSrZM
 ```
 If all the dependencies were installed correctly , this should show the details of the link and show further instructions to download

+## Notes
+- A FFmpeg binary (for windows and linux) is included in the package as a backup solution for situations where an existing FFmpeg installation is not available, but a system-wide installation is still recommended for optimal performance.